 Farha Sayeed has been interested in various art forms since her early days.
-After experimenting with different types of art like pencil sketching, aluminium foil work, charcoal painting and glass painting, she spent considerable time on silk painting.
-She picked up Egg Art more than a seventeen years ago and improvised and experimented with the fusion of Indian and Islamic elements to this otherwise Western art.
+After experimenting with different types of art like pencil sketching, aluminium foil work, charcoal painting, glass painting and silk painting, Farha picked up Egg Art as a profession more than a eighteen years ago.
+She experimented with the fusion of Indian and Islamic elements to this otherwise Western art.

 Farha's repertoire of egg art include a wide selection of decorated Ostrich, Emu, Goose, Duck, Turkey, Guinea and Hen eggs.
 Each of Farha’s eggshells are intricately cut, carved and decorated by hand and ornamented using pearls, beads, crystals, brocade, velvet, satin, golden laces and rhinestone chains, making each piece a masterpiece and one of its kind.
 Farha employs various techniques for decorating egg shells like cutting, carving, decoupage, trolling, etching, engraving, dyeing and bead work.

 Farha creates each egg art piece with great precision and ingenuity, involving several man hours of intricate work.
 The resulting Objets d’Art are masterpieces which would lead the connoisseurs of art on a voyage into the realm of beauty and splendour.

 She uses a high speed turbine carver having speed of over 300,000 RPM for cutting tand etching of egg shells to reduce torque and prevent shattering.
 All eggs used by Farha for artistry belong to hatchery or farm grown birds only and no eggs are taken from the wild.